Venedor/EclypsesPresentation/README.md

 Description:

 The general idea of this project is to create a control panel in VR, with buttons that send information along a usb cable to an Arduino or some microcontroller.
 Once the Arduino receives a signal, it outputs some digital pin, which triggers a relay, which moves a part of the robotic arm.
 I do not have specific instructions to exactly recreate this scenario, but I may make that in the future.
-In the meantime, I have commented the code as best as I can, and have included an electrical diagram of the setup along with a picture.
+In the meantime, I have commented the code as best as I can, and have included an electrical diagram of the setup.

 Links in the program.cs file!